Kcyb3r/DevBox/README.md

-# Virtual Machine Manager
+# Devbox - Virtual Machine Manager

-A cross-platform tool for creating and managing Windows virtual machines using various virtualization technologies.
+A cross-platform tool for creating and managing virtual machines using various virtualization technologies.

 ## Features